Love the Heights

 Community Development

 I’m not even sure if there’s a term for what I do in the Heights.
-I volunteer time picking up litter everyday, I sell Goodyear Heights themed merchandise at a couple shops in the neighborhood to instill neighborhood pride (thank you Bay Window Thrift & Collectibles and Pioneer Market), and I create clubs & events to get residents engaged with the community.
+I volunteer time picking up litter everyday, I sell Goodyear Heights themed merchandise at Pioneer Market to instill neighborhood pride, and I create clubs & events to get residents engaged with the community.
 I call all of these efforts “Love the Heights projects.”
 Even this community website, GoodyearHeights.org, is a Love the Heights project.

 I am a bit of a serial volunteer/entrepreneur, so I have a range of projects.
 My main motivation is to see the residents and the neighborhood thrive.
 Litter dumped in vacant lots makes people feel bad.
 By just picking up little bits everyday while I walk my dog, we have gotten so much off the street.
 If something is larger (like couches or tires dumped in parks or vacant lots) I call for reinforcements & Keep Akron Beautiful and Akron 311 always come to the rescue.
 And events help residents get outside their homes and meet their neighbors.